Sterling leaves England World Cup camp after home break-in - WHIZ News

 DOHA, Qatar (AP) — England forward Raheem Sterling has left his team’s World Cup camp in Qatar and returned to the U.K. after a break-in at his home.

-The 27-year-old Manchester City player missed England’s 3-0 win against Senegal in its round of 16 match Sunday and it was not known if he would be back for his nation’s quarterfinal match with France on Saturday.
+The 27-year-old Chelsea player missed England’s 3-0 win against Senegal in the round of 16 Sunday and it was not known if he would be back for his nation’s quarterfinal match with France on Saturday.

 “We’ve got to give him time to try to resolve that or be there for his family,” coach Gareth Southgate said.
 “That’s the most important thing at this time, so we’re going to give him that space.”